node-organic/node-organic/docs/README.md

 ## [Plasma](./Plasma.md)

-In standart naming convesions Plasma is implementation of EventBus/EventDispatcher/PubSub pattern.
+In standart naming conventions Plasma is implementation of EventBus/EventDispatcher/PubSub pattern.

 It is the fluid/environment which contains different kinds and copies of Organelles and/or Chemicals.
 The plasma also has main purpose in transmitting Chemicals between Organelles and within the Cell itself.